CHPrado/challenge-calendar/README.md

 ### `npm install`

-If there is any dependency problems in the installation, add `--legacy-peer-deps` to `npm install` should make it work.
+If there is any dependency problems in the installation, adding `--legacy-peer-deps` to `npm install` should make it work.

 ### `npm install --legacy-peer-deps`